 Key takeaways:

 - The core language skills are speaking, listening, reading, and writing.
-Each of them is uniquely useful, so practice all of them when you can.
+Each is uniquely useful, so practice them all when you can.

 - Listing your language skills is always a good idea, especially in jobs where you’ll work with multinational clients.
 Language proficiency can help you in different settings, as learning them practices valuable skills such as self-discipline, creativity, and cultural awareness.